huggingface/tokenizers/bindings/python/README.md

 - `decoders`, `processors`, and the `implementations` helpers (`BertWordPieceTokenizer`, …) are gone.

+Unchanged from 0.x: `async_encode`/`async_encode_batch` (awaitable; encode
-Still here: `async_encode`/`async_encode_batch` (awaitable, run in a worker thread — encode releases the GIL, so a tokio runtime is no longer needed), parity-aware BPE training, and free-threaded Python — default wheels are abi3 (one binary for CPython 3.10–3.14), and 3.14t gets its own non-abi3 wheels (`maturin build --no-default-features`).
+releases the GIL, so they run in a plain worker thread), parity-aware BPE training (`trainers.ParityBpeTrainer`), and free-threaded Python — default wheels are abi3 (one binary for CPython 3.10–3.14), and 3.14t gets its own non-abi3 wheels (`maturin build --no-default-features`).

 ## Build and use locally